pivotal/docs-tap/install-general.md

 Before you install Tanzu Application Platform, download and install the Tanzu CLI and the Tanzu CLI plugins.
 If you have earlier versions of the Tanzu CLI, follow the instructions in [Update the Tanzu CLI](#update-cli).
-If you have installed a tanzu CLI for TCE or TKG in the past, please uninstall it and remove the `~/.config/tanzu` directory before trying out TAP.
+If you have installed a Tanzu CLI for TCE or TKG in the past, uninstall and remove the `~/.config/tanzu` directory before using Tanzu Application Platform.

 Follow the procedure for your operating system: